-All 48 major program units must be taken at William Jessup University.
-None will be waived because students have taken similar courses elsewhere.
+The cohort model is designed for all 48 major program units must be taken at William Jessup University.
+A maximum of two courses will be waived if students have taken similar courses elsewhere.
 Courses taken at other colleges may be used for General Education or free elective credit as applicable.